 Ron Keel: So, you got to find a way to justify it.
 I figure 5,000 fans can spend $5 a month, $5 a month on what I do.
 That’s $500,000 a year.
-That’s cool man.
+That’s cool, man.
 I’m good with that.
-That’s why I’m building a new web platform online where I will share audio, video.
-All kinds of great content on my website, ronkeel.com.
+That’s why I’m building a new web platform online where I will share an audio video—all kinds of great content on my website, ronkeel.com.
 You pay ten bucks a month.
 You’re going to get the old Keel stuff, the Steeler stuff from the ’80s.
 My books.
 I’ll be able to perform.
-I’ll do some special chats online, interactions, voice lessons.
-All that on my website for ten bucks a month.
-5,000 people paying ten bucks a month, is $500,000 a year.
+I’ll do some special chats online, interactions, voice lessons—all that on my website for ten bucks a month.
+Five thousand people paying ten bucks a month is $500,000 a year.
 So, it’s cool.
 That’s my plan.
 I plan to deliver the product and entertain people and just keep doing what I do.

-During the last few years, the world has lost many great musicians, and it is evident that the trend won’t slow down in the future.
+During the last few years, the world has lost many great musicians, and the trend won’t slow down in the future.
 You mentioned Ronnie’s passing earlier, but how do those things touch you?

-But are you scared what the future holds?
+But are you scared of what the future holds?

 THE LAST WORDS

-The last time we did an interview, we went through a full detailed history of Steeler, Keel and things like that, but now we covered a lot of other newer stuff including the EMP deal.
-I’m repeating myself a bit, but I’m saying it once again, that deal is a big thing, and it’s another huge possibility for you.
+The last time we did an interview, we went through a full detailed history of Steeler, Keel, and things like that, but now we covered a lot of other newer stuff, including the EMP deal.
+I’m repeating myself a bit, but I’m saying once again that deal is a big thing, and it’s another huge possibility for you.

-Ron Keel: I have another chance, another opportunity to create, to write, to release a new album and to do it right.
+Ron Keel: I have another chance, another opportunity to create, to write, to release a new album, and to do it right.
 I have great admiration and respect for the last couple of big albums I’ve done, the Keel STREETS OF ROCK’N ROLL album.
 I’m very proud of that.
 What a great record it was, released by Frontiers in 2010.
 The METAL COWBOY album.
 If that’s the last record I ever did, I’d be happy.
-That’s an amazing, great album and EMP is going to re-release that as the re-loaded edition.
-It’s going to be re-mastered, remixed with some bonus tracks and the new mixes sound incredible.
+That’s an amazing, great album, and EMP is going to re-release that as the re-loaded edition.
+It will be re-mastered, remixed with some bonus tracks, and the new mixes sound incredible.

-Is there going to be vinyl release as well?
+Is there going to be a vinyl release as well?

 Ron Keel: And vinyl, absolutely.
 We’re going to have vinyl for both these releases.
 So that’s six albums this year coming out.
 The METAL COWBOY -reloaded, March 2nd.
-The Ron Keel band album, FIGHT LIKE A BAND, coming out this summer.
-The two Keel album re-issues, FINAL FRONTIER and the self-titled album from ’87 and the EMERALD SABBATH, Black Sabbath tribute album.
+The Ron Keel band album, FIGHT LIKE A BAND, is coming out this summer.
+The two Keel album re-issues, FINAL FRONTIER and the self-titled album from ’87, and the EMERALD SABBATH, Black Sabbath tribute album.
 That’s six albums straight there coming out this year.
-So, I’m just extremely thankful for the opportunities to keep doing what I love to do, and stay busy and make music and for people to enjoy it.
-I know that it’s a different business these days.
-How you get your music.
-How you buy your music if you buy music because a lot of people get it for free.
+So, I’m just extremely thankful for the opportunities to keep doing what I love to do, and stay busy and make music, and for people to enjoy it.
+I know that it’s a different business these days how you get your music, how you buy your music if you buy music because many people get it for free.
 But my job, as I said before, is to create.
-My job is just to create and put stuff out and to be who I am and to be true to myself, and the rest is up to you.
-The listeners, the audience, the media and to do interviews like these with people like you and Metal Rules.
+My job is just to create and put stuff out, be who I am, and be true to myself, and the rest is up to you.
+The listeners, the audience, the media, and interviews with people like you and Metal Rules.
 That helps me get the word out to people that maybe aren’t interested in hearing what I’m doing.